Rudd-O/zfs-tools/README.md

    All properties must be in the module 'com.github.tesujimath.zbackup', so prefix each property listed here with 'com.github.tesujimath.zbackup:', following the best practice for user properties as described on the zfs man page.
-   - *tier*-snapshots      - limits how many snapshots to keep in given tier
+   - *tier*-snapshots      - turns on snapshots, and limits how many snapshots to keep in given tier
+   - *tier*-snapshot-limit - limits how many snapshots to keep in given tier (overrides *tier*-snapshots)
    - replica               - comma-separated list of dstdatasetname, as used by zreplicate
    - replicate             - *tier*, which tier to replicate